-Each short story is worth 15% = 60%

-Each short assignment is worth 3% = 15%

-Class participation (based on oral participation and preparation throughout year) =10%

-Critiquing and critical acumen (based on students' written critiques of colleagues' work) = 10%
+Each short story is worth 15% =60%Each short assignment is worth 4% =20%Class participation =10%(based on oral participation and preparation throughout year)Critiquing and critical acumen =10%(based on students' written critiques of colleagues' work and reading Reviews, one each term)

-Reading Reviews (2, one each term, based on review of a literary reading) = 5%

-TOTAL: 100%

 ALL assignments must be completed in order to pass the course.

 There is NO final exam in this course.